(9.15.2023)

 It's an unchristenable night ..

-phonetics:semantics is as color:composition.
+phonetics:semantics :: color:composition.

 (9.11.2023)